rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 ## ISSTA

+**Locations 2011–2020**: USA (x5), China, Netherlands, Germany, Switzerland, Canada

+The [ISSTA 2020 CFP](https://conf.researchr.org/track/issta-2020/issta-2020-papers#Call-for-Papers) is pretty clear about their policy:

 > At least one author of each accepted paper must register and present the paper at ISSTA 2020 in order for the paper to be published in the proceedings.

+On a personal note, I know of at least one student who indicated that **she would likely not submit to ISSTA 2020** (to be held in Los Angeles, USA), primarily due to the anticipated hassle of visa issues.

 ## ICST

 **Locations 2011–2020**: USA (x2), Portugal, China, Sweden, Japan,  Austria, Luxembourg, Canada, Germany.

-[ICST 2020](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) will be held in Porto, Portugal.
-I could not find any information on their website regarding visa-related issues.
-I have inquired about their policy via the contact form on October 27, and am still awaiting a response as of November 8.
+Similar to ISSTA, the [ICST 2020 CFP](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) is clear about their policy:

+> If a submission is accepted, at least one author of the paper is required to attend the conference and present the paper in person for the paper to be published in the ICST 2020 conference proceedings.

-However, ICST appears to be located at a  diverse set of locations over the past ten years.
+However, ICST appears to be located at a relatively more diverse set of locations over the past ten years as compared to ISSTA.

 ## CSCW

+**Locations 2011–2020**: USA (x8), Canada, China.

+Even though CSCW is not my research area, I am including the conference in this list because I have been told by multiple sources that it is a leader in directly addressing visa issues (despite or likely *because* of the fact that it is almost always located in North America).

-The [CSCW 2019](https://cscw.acm.org/2019/submit-papers.html) statement is one of the most inclusive ones that I have seen.
+The [CSCW 2019](https://cscw.acm.org/2019/submit-papers.html) CFP contains probably the most inclusive statements that I have seen.
 It explicitly addresses (a) paper publication in the proceedings, (b) remote presentation, and (c) presentation at alternate locations.

 > The conference will find ways to accommodate those who are unable to travel to the United States due to geo-political reasons. **Such papers will be included in the proceedings regardless of the author registration status, and we will seek ways for authors to present their work remotely at the conference**.
 >